CrIME IN ILLINOIS ONLINE HELP

 included.

-property, real or personal, without the consent of the owner or person having
+public or private property, real or personal, without the consent of the owner

-custody or control by cutting, tearing, breaking, marking, painting, drawing,
+or person having custody or control by cutting, tearing, breaking, marking,

 violation of laws or ordinances prohibiting the manufacture, sale, purchase,